rektide/streamflow-wiki/Framework-Project-Setup.md

     mvn clean install

 Once the command completes you can find your StreamFlow Framework JAR in the `target` directory of your project.

+At this point you should have a properly configured project.
+Please continue to the [Framework Configuration](Framework-Configuration) section to learn how to configure your `framework.yml` file to expose Spouts, Bolts, Resources, and Serializations.